banzaicloud/koperator-docs/docs/install-kafka-operator.md

 > Note: You are recommended to create a separate Zookeeper deployment for each Kafka cluster.
 If you want to share the same Zookeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).

-Install Zookeeper using one of the following methods:

-- **Recommended**: Install Zookeeper using the [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
+1. Install Zookeeper using the [Pravega's Zookeeper Operator](https://github.com/pravega/zookeeper-operator).

     ```bash
     helm repo add pravega https://charts.pravega.io